Blog Post 9/13/2016

 Both Vladimir Kirillov and Aleksei Gastev express their admiration of the growing collectivization of industry in revolutionary Russia through their free verse poetry.
 The poets envision industry as the cure to class struggles that plagued revolutionary Russia, for under a rational and efficient system of production, all workers will be equal.
 Kirillov tells his readers that the leader of Russian industry may be a common man, “From the suburbs,” with enough power and charisma to bring citizens “to eternal fraternity”.… Read the rest here

 “We Grow out of Iron” by Alexei Gastev and “The Iron Messiah” by Vladimir Kirillov both display discontent with the “old world” and seek to show a newer vision of society.
 The future that they write about does not respect the divine rights of monarchs.
 According to Kirillov, “he [the worker] destroys the thrones and prisons” (1).
 One characteristic of modernity is a lack of respect for the monarchy.
-Instead of a single leader deciding the fate of a country, many revolutionaries, including the proletarian Kirillov, sought to inspire revolution against the morals of the “old world.”
-They felt that Russia was an antiquated society.… Read the rest here
+Instead of a single leader deciding the fate of a country, many revolutionaries, including the proletarian Kirillov, sought to inspire revolution against the morals of the “old world.”… Read the rest here

 March 15 & 16 1917 marked a monumental day for the Russian people, the decision to abdicate the crown was made by Tsar Nikolai the second.
 Nikolai handed the crown to his brother Grand Duke Mikhail Alexandrovich whom reflecting the feelings of the nation passed on all power to the Provisional Government more popularly referred to as the Duma.